qlik-oss/qlik-embedded-analytics-workshop/README.md

 ### 1.2 Start the web application

 In the terminal or shell window, enter the command `npm run start` at the prompt.
 This will start the web application.
+The Webview window will appear with the URL for the web application.
+Record the URL for future use in the next section.

 ## 2 Configure the Qlik Cloud tenant